Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

 1. Open Obsidian's `Settings` window
 2. Select the `Community plugins` tab on the left
-3. Under `Installed plugins`, click the gear icon next to the `Ultimate Todoist Sync` plugin
+3. Under `Installed plugins`, click the gear icon next to the `Another Simple Todoist Sync` plugin
 4. Enter your Todoist API token